Aymanjeb/QTrobot-Project/README.md

 ![Capture_terminal](https://user-images.githubusercontent.com/107966957/176799664-758a9d1d-c7b4-4571-87a2-1b5db6880846.png)

-In the beginning of each script there are some parameters that you can modify if you want to see the impact of these parameters on the robot's bahavior and this could also help you understand how each function works.
+In the beginning of each script there are some parameters that you can modify if you want to see the impact of these parameters on the robot's bahavior.
+This could also help you understand how each function works.

 Members of the project developpers :